lstrgar/self-supervised-phone-segmentation/README.md

 Invoking `run.py` will train a model from scratch for 50 epochs while printing training stats every 10 batches and running model validation every 50 batches.
 Print preferences can be changed in the config with attributes `print_interval` and `val_interval`. `epochs` can also be modified if desired.

-During training models are saved to disk if they so-far demonstrate the best R-Value on the validation set.
+During training models are saved to disk if they demonstrate the best seen R-Value on the validation set.
 After training is complete, the best model is loaded from disk and tested with the testing set.
-Performance metrics in the harsh and lenient evaluation scheme are logged to standard out.
+Performance metrics in the harsh and lenient evaluation scheme are logged to standard output.

-Lastly, every invocation of `run.py` will create an output folder under `outputs/datestamp/{exp_name}_timestamp`, which is where model checkpoints are saved along with the whole runtime config and a run.log.
-Everything logged to standard output during training will also be logged to the run.log file.
+Every invocation of `run.py` will create an output folder under `outputs/datestamp/{exp_name}_timestamp`, which is where model checkpoints are saved along with the whole runtime config and a `run.log`.
+Everything logged to standard output during training will also be logged to the `run.log` file.

 ### Additional